24th August 2017

 As you can see, there is some really significant income to be collected out there, and depending on the kind of gigs you’ve been playing (and in which territories) it’s sometimes possible to go back six-to-twelve months in the past and collect your royalties for those as well.
 We have an entire team at Sentric whose sole jobs are to make sure that all these gig performance royalties make their way to the artists that use Sentric’s service and they’re rather incredible at what they do.

-How about another real life example?
-We look after an artist who was asked to support a well-known British indie band on a month-long tour around the UK in venues circa the 2,000 capacity mark.
-They were offered £50 a night to cover their petrol and food so they did it knowing they’d lose money overall but decided it was worth it in a bid to sell copies of their album and make new fans.
-Half a year later (it can take six-twelve months for gigging income to come through) they brought home £4.5k in performance royalties alone which were more than they’d ever generated through any other income stream before including record sales.
+How about an example?
+We looked after an artist who were asked to support Bloc Party on a month-long tour.
+The artist was offered £50 a night to cover their petrol so they did it knowing they would lose money in a bid to sell copies of their album and create new fans.
+Half a year later (it can take six-twelve months for gigging income to come through) they brought home £4.5k in performance royalties alone which were more than they’d ever generated through any other income stream before.

-And another?
-Years ago we had an artist win a competition to support Bon Jovi at a football stadium.
-They did a quick 20-minute set early on in the evening and they bagged £8,000+ in performance royalties.
+Another hypothetical example: an artist wins a competition to support Carl Cox on the main stage at Creamfields.
+They did a quick 20-minute set early on in the evening and they bagged £2,236+ in performance royalties.
 That’s nice eh?
-So consider the fact that if they received that much for twenty minutes, Bon Jovi would have pocketed £72k for their three hours on stage.
-And that’s per gig on a worldwide stadium tour.
-Basically, as soon as you’ve finished reading this post go and write the next Livin’ On A Prayer.
+So consider the fact that if they received that much for twenty minutes, Carl Cox would have pocketed £20,124k for their three hours on stage.
+Basically, as soon as you’ve finished reading this post go and produce the next Inferno.

 Launched to support the next generation of music creators, the Sentric Academy Fund for 2021 is now open, accepting applications…Read more